Froggy111/maxtext-jetstream-models/README.md

 bash setup.sh
 ```

+server is in multiprocess_server.py
+download model checkpoints from the huggingface repo (https://huggingface.co/a-normal-username/maxtext-jetstream-models)
+start server with start_server.sh
+test server with requester.py

+**MANY OF FEATURES BELOW ARE NOT DONE YET.**
 To set the model-id to run:
 ```
 export MAXTEXT_MODEL_TO_RUN=${the model id (must be one of the list below)}